 At the Barker Institute, we encourage staff and members of the community to undertake research in relevant and meaningful ways.
 We take the view that there is data all around us that can be used to inform all the things we do, whether a large scale project or a small vignette of commentary from a classroom lesson.
 It may be a class-based ‘action research’ project, a small case study or a large longitudinal study.
-At the Institute, research is collaborative and it often involves teams of teachers or faculties, working as partners on the larger initiatives across the School.
-It is here that we aim to connect our work with the emerging thinking and research so that we are constantly informing all aspects of our practice and engagement with our students.
+At the Institute, research is collaborative and often involves teams of teachers or faculties, working as partners on the larger initiatives across the School.
+It is here that we aim to connect our work with the emerging thinking so that we are constantly informing all aspects of our practice and engagement with our students.
 At present we have partnerships with various institutions including The Shakespeare Reloaded Project with the University of Sydney and Professor Liam Semler.
 Similarly, we are engaged in working with the Teachers Channel Research Project at Macquarie University working with Dr Michael Cavanagh.
-We are also a partner with Melbourne Girls Grammar - Centre for Educational Enterprise, which seeks to develop collaborative work with other schools around the world.
-In 2017, the Barker Institute is also working with The Caulfield Grammar School as we develop our collaborative NELP (National Emerging Leaders Program) and encourage staff to develop reflective practice in their work.
-Another initiative in 2017 will see the leaders in Innovation and Research from our own Barker College - NSW, Prince Alfred College- Adelaide, The Geelong College - Victoria, Guildford Grammar School - WA and (Churchie) - Anglican Church Grammar School - QLD meet for the first time to share thinking and look to develop national collaborative research opportunities.
+We are also a partner with Melbourne Girls Grammar - Centre for Educational Enterprise, which seeks to develop collaborative work with schools around the world.
+In 2017, the Barker Institute is also working with Caulfield Grammar School as we develop our collaborative NELP (National Emerging Leaders Program).
+Another initiative in 2017 saw the leaders in Innovation and Research from Barker College - NSW, Prince Alfred College- Adelaide, The Geelong College - Victoria, Guildford Grammar School - WA and (Churchie) - Anglican Church Grammar School - QLD meet for the first time to share thinking and look to develop national collaborative research opportunities.

-Each year, the annual Post Graduate Forum is where staff present their research to the Barker community.
-In 2017, this will be the 10th anniversary of this important event.
-Another exciting research project nearing completion is a Ten Year Longitudinal Study of the boys who commenced their learning at Barker in 2008.
-Each year since 2008, the Director of Research in Learning and the Barker Insitute has interviewed these boys and the findings are currently being analysed and written up for a special presentation this year.
+Each year, the annual Post Graduate Forum is where staff present their research to the Barker community and in 2017, the 10th anniversary of this event was reached.
+Another exciting research project completed was the Ten Year Longitudinal Study of the boys who commenced their learning at Barker in 2008.
+Each year since 2008, the Director of Research in Learning and the Barker Insitute has interviewed these boys.
+The findings were analysed and written up for a special presentation.
 As Barker develops partnerships with other communities we continue to explore the efficacy of the work and experiences of both our staff and students.
-In 2017, we are in the third year of research into out Extended Stay Program, where both our girls and boys spend several weeks in Alice Springs and share time with Yirara College and the students there.
+In 2018, we are in the fourth year of research into out Extended Stay Program, where both our girls and boys spend several weeks in Alice Springs and share time with Yirara College and the students there.

 Barker College acknowledges that student-based self-regulation, passion, engagement, combined with an appropriate level of motivation, impacts upon all tasks that students undertake.
 By embedding our day-to-day practice in research and ‘informed’ practice, Barker College aims to understand and to refine the connection that exists between students and teachers each day.

-Please contact the Barker Institute if you are interested in developing a research initiative with us at the college.
+Please contact the Barker Institute if you are interested in developing a research initiative with us.